 Also, something to keep in mind is that if a company only reaches out to media professionals when they need them, that isn’t exactly a mutually beneficial relationship.
 It seems like one side is using the other only for their gain.
 In order to build a truly mutually beneficial relationship, you must keep the conversation going even when you don’t need a favour from your media contacts.

 2) Be patient

-When a journalist accepts a pitch or decides to write content for a company, it is always good to reply with a brief thank you email or provide insight into the piece’s positive aspects.
+When a journalist accepts a pitch or decides to write content for a company, it’s a good idea to reply with a brief thank you email or provide insight into the piece’s positive aspects.

 Like any relationship, developing one with a journalist takes time, trust, and patience.
 While a company may think that their news is time-sensitive and newsworthy, a media professional may not feel the same.
 They may overlook it or tell the company that they are not interested at the present moment.
 While it may seem disheartening, it does not mean that the media outreach was a failure.
-It just means that the company needs to go back to the drawing board and come up with something that draws journalists in or target a new group of media professionals.
+It just means that the company needs to go back to the drawing board and come up with something that draws journalists in or targets a new group of media professionals.

 If a journalist were to reply to a pitch, even with a rejection, it shows that they have at least considered the pitch.
 This is a positive step when developing a relationship because it initiates a two-way dialogue that each side can build on.
 From there, they can gauge how the conversation will go and see what constitutes an appropriate tone and conversation.